Nilrudra1999/Nilrudra1999/README.md

 # 👋 Hi, I'm Nilrudra Mukhopadhyay

-I work on small scaled end-to-end data analytics projects, focusing primarily on Diagnostic and Predictive Analysis.
+I work on pocket-sized data analytics projects, focusing primarily on Diagnostic and Predictive Analysis.
 As a hobby, I also work on mixed-media and digital artworks using Krita.

 <p>
         <b>Education:</b></br>